Using Power Query in Excel: Simplify Data Cleaning and Transformation

 Importing a Table from Excel

-1. Select a cell within your dataset.
+1. Select a cell in your dataset.

 2. Go to Data > From Table/Range.